Carson City Showers

 I have probably posted a billion images from The Red Hut Diner here in Carson City.
 There will probably be another billion posted before my expiration date arrives.
 There is always an opportunity for street photography there.
 Shot with Fuji A7iii and a new-to-me Tamron 70-210mm f/3.8 Adaptall-2 zoom lens.
 Post processing on my iPhone to render a black and white image with a tiny bit of grain.

-a best buddy just sent me a couple of images of he and his wife at Valentine’s Day lunch.
+A best buddy just sent me a couple of images of he and his wife at Valentine’s Day lunch.
 It looks like they had bar burgers.
 I responded that I am a little jealous.

 Had Wife lived, we would have done something special for the day, even if it was just lunch of bar burgers.
 Or, we might have gone to supper and braved the press.
 This was one of the things I loved to do — celebrate special days or special occasions with her.